Bartosz-D3V/grafik/README.md

 ## Foreword
 Grafik is still in **early stage** and under **active development**.
 If you notice a bug, or you would like to request a new feature, please raise an issue/PR.

+## Introduction
+Writing type-safe GraphQL code in Go is difficult.
+Developers usually end up manually writing queries as a string and passing it inside the JSON field.
+This is not only inefficient and error-prone, but also an unpleasant development experience as we cannot use auto-completion, formatting and schema validation features.

+Grafik allows you to write your GraphQL queries and mutations in `.graphql` file.
+It will not only generate Go code like structs, functions and interfaces, but also provide convenient `Execute` function to execute your GraphQL code instantly.

+Due to its nature, it is also extremely easy to mock.

 ## Installation
 Assuming you have [Go][golang] installed on your machine, first install `grafikgen`.